-- 11.2.1The problems of designing categories and criteria are not the same. - 11.2.2They are in no way strange to each other or contradict each other but rather they assume and complement each other. - 11.2.3Designing categories is a matter of reflecting, nothing more. - 11.2.4Designing criteria also is a matter of reflecting. - 11.2.5Designing categories occurs with the aim of bringing truisms to light that can express the pedagogic in its essentiality. - 11.2.6Designing criteria occurs with the aim of valuating in the form of judging the actual event in the concrete situation. - 11.2.7Categories have to do with the clearer appearance of the pedagogic as such. - 11.2.8Criteria have to do with pedagogic permissibility or non-permissibility. - 11.2.9Both categories and criteria lie rooted in the ontic structuredness of the pedagogic itself and thus are onticities that can and must be ontologically accountable. - 15.
-FURTHER QUESTIONS ABOUT THE RELATION CATEGORIES/ CRITERIA (AFTER 1969)
+11.2.1 The problems of designing categories and criteria are not the same.

+- 11.2.2 They are in no way strange to each other or contradict each other but rather they assume and complement each other. - Is ignoring categories a matter of reflecting, nothing more. - 11.2.3 Designoring criteria also a matter of reflecting. - 11.2.4 Designoring categories occur with the aim of bringing truisms to light which can express the pedagogical in its essentiality. - 11.2.5 Designoring criteria occur with the aim of valuating, in the form of judging the actual event in the concrete situation. - 11.2.6 Categories have to do with the clearer appearance of the pedagogic as such. - 11.2.7 Criteria have to do with pedagogical permissibility or non-permissibility. - 11.2.8 Both categories and criteria lie rooted in the ontic structuredness of the pedagogic itself and, thus, are onticities, which can and must be ontologically accountable.

+15. FURTHER QUESTIONS ABOUT THE RELATION CATEGORIES/CRITERIA (AFTER 1969)

-- .1 What message is expressed from the following resemblances between categories and criteria? - .1.1 They assume each other - .1.2 Both appear because of reflection - .1.3 Both are onticities that can be ontologically elucidated.
+- 15.1 What message is expressed from the following resemblances between categories and criteria? - 15.1.1 They assume each other - 15.1.2 Both appear because of reflection - 15.1.3 Both are onticities which can be ontologically elucidated.